Data and Documentation

 These are outputs from the Conservation Assessment and Prioritization (CAPS) model.
 Including the Index of Ecological Integrity (IEI), an overall integrity score; and the component metrics that are generated to calculate that score for example habitat loss or connectedness.

-These metrics reflect the impact we expect due to future development as projected by the SPRAWL model.
+These metrics reflect the impact we expect due to future development as projected by the SPRAWL urban growth model.
 They are based on running the CAPS model on landscapes with projected future development layered on top of the current mapped development and assessing the loss in integrity that results.

 The species products include Landscape Capability (LC), an index of the ability of the landscape to support the species and related products that reflect the climate niche of the species or how LC might change in response to urban growth and climate change for 32 focal species.